Connect with others who understand.

 • Herbicides — Chemicals that kill weeds and other types of unwanted plants

-• Insecticide — Chemicals that kill bugs
+• Insecticides — Chemicals that kill insects

 Agent Orange

 Agent Orange is a type of herbicide.
-In the Vietnam War, the U.S. military sprayed large amounts of Agent Orange to get rid of crops and trees.
+During the Vietnam War, the U.S. military sprayed large amounts of Agent Orange to destroy crops and trees.
+Many veterans who served in this war were exposed to Agent Orange.
+They may have breathed it in, touched it, or eaten contaminated foods and drinks.

-Many veterans who served in this war came into contact with Agent Orange by breathing it in, touching it, or consuming foods and beverages that were contaminated with it.
-Agent Orange has been linked to several types of cancer, including non-Hodgkin lymphoma (NHL), Hodgkin lymphoma, and soft tissue sarcoma, as well as myeloma.
+Agent Orange has been linked to several types of cancer, including non-Hodgkin lymphoma, Hodgkin lymphoma, and soft tissue sarcoma, as well as myeloma.

-Agent Orange exposure can lead to plasma cell disorders, including monoclonal gammopathy of undetermined significance (MGUS).
+Agent Orange exposure can also lead to plasma cell disorders, including monoclonal gammopathy of undetermined significance (MGUS).
 MGUS is a precancerous condition in which your plasma cells develop abnormalities and produce high levels of the (abnormal) M protein.

 In one study, researchers found these links between Agent Orange and MGUS:

-• About 7 percent of Vietnam veterans who worked directly with Agent Orange developed MGUS
+• About 7 percent of Vietnam veterans who worked directly with Agent Orange developed MGUS.

-• About 3 percent of Vietnam veterans who didn’t work with Agent Orange developed MGUS
+• About 3 percent of Vietnam veterans who didn’t work with Agent Orange developed MGUS.

-MGUS can eventually turn into multiple myeloma.
-About 1 percent of people with MGUS are diagnosed with myeloma each year.
-However, those with MGUS who have been exposed to Agent Orange are more than 11 times more likely to develop myeloma.
+Each year, about 1 percent of people with MGUS are diagnosed with myeloma.
+Those with MGUS who have been exposed to Agent Orange are more than 11 times more likely to develop myeloma.

-If you are a veteran who served in Vietnam (or in other locations where the herbicide was used, including Korea or Thailand), you can receive certain benefits.
+Veterans who served in Vietnam (or in other areas where the herbicide was used, including Korea or Thailand), can receive certain benefits.
 The Agent Orange Registry provides no-cost exams and testing for people who were exposed.
-Additionally, the U.S. government provides disability payments for veterans who were exposed to Agent Orange who develop certain cancer types, including myeloma.
+The U.S. government also offers disability payments to veterans who develop certain cancers, including myeloma, from Agent Orange exposure.

 Glyphosate